alejandrosantanabonilla/STM_CP2K/README.rst

 2. Test the code with a "real" system, namely, Gold surface plus a Helium atom.

-3. Create an automatic CP2k template generator for performing calculations
+3. Create an automatic CP2k template generator for performing calculations.

 4. Generate test codes for this package.